-- Experiment with the herbs and seasonings: Rosemary and thyme, Italian, or Herbes De Provence would all taste great.
+- Experiment with the herbs and seasonings: Dried rosemary, dried thyme, Italian seasoning, or Herbes De Provence would all taste great.

-- Use the freshest tomatoes you can: This dish is simple and relies on the tomatoes’ flavor a lot.
+- Use the freshest tomatoes you can: This chicken breast with tomatoes recipe is simple and relies on the tomatoes’ flavor a lot.
 So, make sure you use good ones.

 - If you use skin-on chicken breast: You’ll need to slightly increase cooking time.

 - Red wine vinegar: You can add a splash to the pan when adding the tomatoes.
 The harsh flavor will burn off, leaving behind added depth.
 Balsamic vinegar would also be great!